cameraui/sdk/go/docs/api/sensor.md

 ## type AudioLabel

-AudioLabel is one of the built\-in audio labels or any custom string emitted by an audio detector.
+AudioLabel is one of the built\-in audio labels, or any custom string emitted by an audio detector.

 	type AudioLabel = string